What is It All About?

 Vegas Bottle service isn't such a big mystery and it isn't just for high rollers and P.Diddy (or whatever that joker is calling himself these days).
-Knowing what bottle service is, exactly, and when and how to go about getting it is a Vegas insider's tip that's been a mystery for most for a long time now.
+Knowing what it is, exactly, and when and how to go about getting it is a Vegas insider's tip that's been a mystery for most for a long time now.
 Well, Bachelor Vegas is here to dispel the myth.
-You too can have bottle service in Las Vegas and we're going to tell you how.
+You too can have this service in Las Vegas and we're going to tell you how.

-Next question: Do I have to mortgage my house to afford bottle service, or how much does it cost, dude?
+How much does it cost, dude?
 Well, this one is a bit hard to answer.
-The price of bottles varies both from club to club and from night to night.
-Chances are, if you want bottle service on a Tuesday night, it's not going to cost as much as it would on Saturday night.
-Prices for bottle service for regular vodka such as Absolut start at roughly $350 for a 750ml bottle, but can be $475 at Vegas' hottest clubs.
+The price of liquor varies both from club to club and from night to night.
+Chances are, on a Tuesday night, it's not going to cost as much as it would on Saturday night.
+Prices for bottle service for regular vodka such as Absolut start at roughly $450 for a 750ml size, but can be $675 at Vegas' hottest clubs (plus tax+gratuity which is usually 33%).
 If you want Belvedere or Grey Goose, it will cost you more for those and other premium brands.
 Vintage champagne and specialty drinks also fall into the pricier category.
 Mixers are included but brand name energy drinks such as Red Bull most likely won't be included.
 And of course, tax and an 20% gratuity will be automatically added onto your bill in most nightclubs in Sin City.

 OK now wait just a minute, I can hear your brain doing the math.
-There are six in your group, so six divided by $350 is about $60 each, right?
+There are six in your group, so six divided by $450 is about $75 each, right?
 And you're thinking you'd spend at least $100 a night each at a Vegas club, so in that case getting a bottle is a damn bargain.
 Wrong.
-Most of the hottest clubs will absolutely require your group to purchase one bottle (remember, at $350 and up) for every three to four people in your group.
-Sometimes clubs even have a two bottle minimum for the table, regardless of the size of your group.
+Most of the hottest clubs will absolutely require your group to purchase one bottle (remember, at $450 and up) for every three to four people in your group.
+Sometimes clubs even have the two minimum for the table, regardless of the size of your group.
 It is also worth noting that prices can be higher for holiday weekends and other special events such as March Madness, Halloween or the National Finals Rodeo, etc.

-One last thing to consider about bottle service is your group's drinking habits.
-If you're a raging type and your four BFFs are two drink a night types, the club is still going to have its requirements for one to two bottles at upwards of $350 a pop.
+One last thing to consider about Las Vegas bottle service is your group's drinking habits.
+If you're a raging type and your four BFFs are two drink a night types, the club is still going to have its requirements for one to two bottles at upwards of $450 a pop (plus tax+gratuity which is usually 33%).
 If your group likes to drink, the price can be definitely worth it, especially when drinks are $12 and up and you're drinking for six or more hours.
 That can add up.
-Then factor in fighting the crowd for the bartender's attentions and well, you can see how Las Vegas bottle service is worth it.
+Then factor in fighting the crowd for the bartender's attentions and well, you can see how the bottle pricing is worth it.
 Bachelor Vegas is your one-stop place for all your Las Vegas nightlife reservation, well, let's face it-if you can dream it, we can make it happen and happen even better than you dream it.
-Bachelor Vegas's connections can secure you bottle VIP service on the Las Vegas Strip at a budget you can afford.
+BV's connections can secure you VIP table at a budget you can afford.
 Contact us today for the experience of a lifetime.
 You don't have to be a high roller, you just have to know these insider's tips.

 Bottle Service = Free VIP table + Free mixers & ice + Free Coctail server + Free Hosted VIP entry + Free Chicks magnet!